 It’s ‘Prinsjesdag’ today, a day full of traditions

 Every year on the third Tuesday of September, all members of Dutch parliament dress their best, and gather traditionally in the Ridderzaal (Knight’s Hall) in Den Haag (The Hague) to listen to the Troonrede, (Speech of the Throne) read out loud by the head of state, the monarch.
-This year it is not possible to keep all traditions alive.
-Because of Corona, King Willem Alexander will read the speech in the Grote Kerk because there it’s possible to keep more distance.
-There is no ride of the King and Queen in a gouden of glazen koets (golden or glass carriage) through the city and there is no balkonscene (balcony scene).
+This year the speech is held in the “Koninklijke Schouwburg”.
+The King and Queen, and Princess Amalia, ride through The Hague in the glazen koets (golden or glass carriage) and there is traditionally a balkonscene (balcony scene).

 In this blog we will tell you all about Prinsjesdag, a day full of traditions.